Noel Cleal: Club career

-Following from a 1985-86 stint with English club Widnes, Cleal returned to English rugby league in 1989 for two seasons with Hull after injury had restricted him to only 4 games for Manly during the 1989 Winfield Cup season.
-Cleal retired from playing following the 1990–91 season, during which he had become coach of Hull following the departure of Brian Smith to St George.
-This included coaching Hull (from the sidelines) when they played the Bob Fulton coached Australians at The Boulevard during the 1990 Kangaroo Tour in which the Kangaroos defeated Hull 34-4.
+Following from a 1985–86 stint with English club Widnes, Cleal returned to English rugby league in 1989 for two seasons with Hull FC after injury had restricted him to only 4 games for Manly during the 1989 Winfield Cup season.
+Cleal retired from playing during the 1990–91 season, during which he had become coach of Hull following the departure of Brian Smith to St George.
+This included coaching Hull (from the sidelines) when they played the Bob Fulton coached Australians at The Boulevard during the 1990 Kangaroo Tour in which the Kangaroos defeated Hull 34–4.
 After the game Cleal told Channel 10 who were covering the tour that "I'm sitting on both sides of the fence here.
 It's good to see the Aussies play so well, especially with the third test coming up.
 But I thought that our guys were just outclassed, they were a far better side.
 And I suppose when you're hot, you're hot and the Aussies were hot tonight.
 That was the end of the story."

-Despite the heavy defeat by the Kangaroos, the Cleal coached Hull would go on to win the Premiership for the 1990–91 season, defeating the defending premiers Widnes 14-4 in the Premiership Trophy Final at Old Trafford, Manchester on Sunday 12 May 1991.
+Despite the heavy defeat by the Kangaroos, Cleal coached Hull to go on to win the Premiership for the 1990–91 season, defeating the defending premiers Widnes 14–4 in the Premiership Trophy Final at Old Trafford, Manchester on Sunday 12 May 1991.